dribnet/purvs/README.md

 The pixel on the food was looked a bit sensor on it, overmore likes an illegal image.
 I changed the background elements more bigger and added ellipses on the pixel of the food instead of rectangle.

 I was trying to add the randomness of elementspacing on custom pixel.
 It looked fine on the white mask but not on the black mask.
 It is recking a bit of elementspacing.

+I added the color control on my custom pixel, so on the white mask will turning into grey scale.